 From his respected position as the spiritual heir of Column Cille, Adamnáin appointed special judges in churches all over the land to ensure that the law he had written was understood and followed.
 Pain of a fine, church discipline, and even excommunication could come down on those who hesitated to follow the law and treat women with the respect accorded them in Scripture.
 And the law applied equally to women, who were not allowed to treat other women with anything other than the respect due themselves.

 Drafting and implementing the Cáin Adamnáin took fourteen years of continuous preaching, teaching, explaining, persuading, and prophesying.
-In the process, the “Law of Adamnáin” or “Law of the Innocents” secured rights for children and clergy as well, who were frequently subjected to enslavement.
+In the process, the “Law of Adamnáin” or “Law of the Innocents” secured rights for children and clergy as well, who were frequently subjected to enslavement and other abuses.
 Adamnáin’s law was adopted throughout Ireland and all Britain.